mullak99/PotionConverter/README.md

 3) Run the PotionConverter executable
 4) Converted files will be placed inside an "output" folder

-_**P.S:** The current version generates additional files that are usused by Bedrock._
-_**P.S.S:** The colours may be slightly different from Java.
-This seems to be due to slight differences with the floating-point rounding._

 ### Required Files
 - potion.png
 - splash_potion.png